VMFA-225: Vietnam War

 VMA-225 returned to MCAS Cherry Point in October 1965.
 In April 1966 the Grumman built A-6 Intruder replaced the A-4 Skyhawk as the squadron's combat ready aircraft.
 With the advent of the Intruder and its all weather capability, the squadron was redesignated VMA(AW)-225.
 While stationed at MCAS Cherry Point, VMA(AW)-225 provided air support for units of the 2nd Marine Division, Fleet Marine Force, Atlantic.
 The squadron also deployed several times to MCAS Yuma, Arizona, for live weapons training.

 In January 1969, VMA(AW)-225 deployed to Da Nang Air Base, Vietnam.
 The primary mission of Marine All Weather Attack Squadron 225 was to provide close air support and direct air support for ground elements for allied forces in the I Corp area of South Vietnam.
 The squadron attacked and destroyed surface targets day and night, and in all weather conditions.
 A secondary mission was to utilize the Intruder's unique search radar Airborne Moving Target Indicator (AMTI) features in the interdiction of trucks on the Ho Chi Minh Trail in Southeast Asia.
-During May 1971, VMA(AW)-225 returned to MCAS El Toro, California, and the squadron was deactivated on June 15, 1972.
+During May 1971, VMA(AW)-225 returned to MCAS El Toro, California, and the squadron was deactivated on 15 June 1972.

 The Gulf War & the 1990s

-The squadron was reactivated on July 1, 1991, at MCAS El Toro, California, and redesignated as Marine All Weather Fighter Attack Squadron 225 (VMFA(AW)-225).
+The squadron was reactivated on 1 July 1991, at MCAS El Toro, California, and redesignated as Marine All Weather Fighter Attack Squadron 225 (VMFA(AW)-225).

 The Global War on Terror

 VMFA(AW)-225 was the first Marine Corps fighter squadron deployed to the Middle East in support of Operation Iraqi Freedom.
 The squadron was deployed in January 2003 from its home base at MCAS Miramar in San Diego, CA to Ahmed Al Jabar Air Base in Kuwait.
 From Kuwait, the "Vikings" took part in Operation Southern Watch, assisting the US Air Force in patrolling the Southern No-Fly-Zone set up by the United Nations in Iraq.
 In March 2003, VMFA(AW)-225 began flying combat sorties in support of Operation Iraqi Freedom.
-Joining 225 were other members of Marine Aircraft Group 11.VMFA (AW)-225 also deployed in support of OIF in 2007-2008 at Al-Asad Air Base in Iraq.
+Joining 225 were other members of Marine Aircraft Group 11.VMFA (AW)-225 also deployed in support of OIF in 2007 and 2008 at Al-Asad Air Base in Iraq.

 F-35B Lightning II

-The Vikings conducted their final Hornet flight on January 23, 2020 and are to transition to the F-35B Lightning II The unit officially transitioned on January 29, 2021.
+The Vikings conducted their final Hornet flight on 23 January 2020, and are to transition to the F-35B Lightning II The unit officially transitioned on 29 January 2021.

+In September 2025, ten F-35B's from VMFA-225 landed at José Aponte de la Torre Airport to support the United States' military buildup in the Caribbean against Venezuela.